 - People prefer auspicious to open a new business, buy a vehicle, business transactions for good, purchasing land, or property on Diwali day and if they are planning something like that then they prefer the dates of Diwali for the final transaction to be done.

-Diwali being a festival of happiness and joy too, then food becomes an integral part of celebrations.
-Lavish food spread from sweet to savory items to feast style dinner takes a prominent place in celebrating Diwali.
+Diwali is a festival of happiness and joy too, then food becomes an integral part of celebrations.
+Lavish food spread from sweet to savory items to feast-style dinner takes a prominent place in celebrating Diwali.
 As good food is considered to be the source of joy and therefore various food varieties are prepared in Indian houses.
 Though people buy sweets from Indian Mithahi (sweet shop) still Indian women proudly prepare various delicacies and the aroma of homely prepared sweets makes the atmosphere more festive.
 It is also believed the sweet aroma of delicious food in the house attracts God and they come to our house that day.
 The Diwali day dinner or the main feast first is served to God in puja or prayer and then distributed to all family members and then can be eaten and enjoyed.
 On Diwali vegetarian items are prepared and served.
 Many regions of India even don’t put Garlic and Onion in Diwali snacks and food.

 So let’s present to you some of my favorite delicacies – festive Indian food for Diwali or Deepavali.
 I have included food from all regions of India.